willmcgugan/willmcgugan.github.io/_posts/2025-07-25-banning-github-users.md

 ## Venting

-A venting post almost always starts with "I spend X hours / days on this".
+A venting post almost always starts with "I spent X hours / days on this".
 Such users want me to know how much I have inconvenienced them and they are rarely genuine in asking for help.

 I try to be generous, but that tends to put me on the defensive.